dij0s/PETAL/thesis/bachelor_thesis.typ

   code()[
     #raw(geocontext_retriever_prompts_system, lang: "python")
   ],
   caption: "System prompt for the Geocontext Retriever agent that establishes its role in selecting and executing appropriate geospatial analysis tools based on user queries and municipal context.
-The prompt defines how the agent should interpret geographical requirements, choose relevant datasets, and format spatial information for downstream processing in the energy planning workflow.",
+The prompt defines how the agent should interpret geographical requirements, choose relevant datasets and format spatial information for downstream processing in the energy planning workflow.",
   kind: "prompt",
   supplement: [Prompt],
 ) <geocontext_retriever_system_prompt>